Kota

 • Other payment details

-Have you received Illness Benefit for 468 days?
+Have your employees received Illness Benefit for 468 days?

-You will have to complete the medical assessment conducted by the DSP.
-This will help them determine if you continue to qualify for illness benefit and whether you meet the requirements for Invalidity Pension.
+Your employees will have to complete the medical assessment conducted by the DSP.
+This will help them determine if they continue to qualify for illness benefit and meet the Invalidity Pension requirements.

-If you meet the qualifying conditions for Invalidity Pension in your medical assessment, you will be sent a new Invalidity Pension form (INV2) to apply for Invalidity Pension.
+If they meet the qualifying conditions for Invalidity Pension in their medical assessment, they’ll be sent a new Invalidity Pension form (INV2) to apply for it.

-Suppose the Deciding Officer rejects your Invalidity Pension application, and you are unsatisfied with the result.
-In that case, you can appeal the decision to an appeals officer at the Social Welfare Appeals Office (SWAO) within 21 days of getting the decision on your claim.
+Suppose the Deciding Officer rejects your employees’ Invalidity Pension application, and they are unsatisfied with the result.
+In that case, your employees can appeal the decision to an appeals officer at the Social Welfare Appeals Office (SWAO) within 21 days of getting the decision on their claim.

-Once you have completed your INV1 or INV2 application form, submit your Invalidity Pension application to the following address:
+Once your employees have completed their INV1 or INV2 application form, they can submit their Invalidity Pension application to the following address:

 Invalidity Pension Section